swaptacular/swpt_accounts/protocol.rst

   ``last_config_seqnum`` can be used to determine whether a sent `ConfigureAccount`_ message has been applied successfully.

-.. [#account-id] MUST have at most 100 symbols, ASCII only.
+.. [#account-id] The account identifier MUST have at most 100 symbols, ASCII only.
 Different server implementations may use different formats for this identifier.
 Note that ``creditor_id`` is an ID which is recognizable only by the system that created the account.
-This identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the account (an IBAN for example).
+The account identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the account (an IBAN for example).

 .. [#missing-identity] When the account does not have an identity yet, the ``status_flags`` field MUST indicate that the account is an